Camera Gimbal with Servos¶

 - Exceptions: the Sony video camera balanced steady shot system is very effective even at maximum 30 power zoom.

-- For better and smoother Yaw, use Expo control on your RC and lower the Acro_Yaw_P gain in APM.
+- For better and smoother Yaw, use Expo control on your RC and lower the Acro_Yaw_P gain in the autopilot.

 It is important to remember that even with a perfect setup, photography is an art as well as a science.
 Using the camera pointing straight to ground is a good place to start, but more dramatic viewpoints can be achieved with angles other than vertical.
 Mount about 40 degrees deviation from vertical to obtain mainly ground photos but with oblique view.
 About 70 degrees off vertical will give you a lot more sky giving scenic photos.
 ArduPilot will stabilise the gimbal to whatever position you set.